 Nafplio is a coastal town pretty close to Athens, so, naturally, the Turks wanted to occupy it!
 They began their siege on Palamidi Fortress (which, remember, is supposed to be hard to penetrate) in 1715 and took it over in just 2 weeks.
 In other words, the Venetians built this awesome place and lost it within a year – no wonder they didn’t build any other major fortresses outside of their country!

 During Turkish occupation, all of the bastions were given Turkish names and Christians we not allowed inside the fortress.
-The Turks completed construction on a 7th bastion and completely constructed an 8th, expanding the fortress.
+The Turks completed construction on a 7th and 8th bastion, expanding the fortress.
 The war with the Venetians continued until 1718, after which the Turks mainly used Palamidi Fortress as a prison until 1822.

 After a little over a hundred years of Ottoman occupation, the Greeks were a bit fed up and wanted their city back.
 On November 29, 1822, a group of about 350 Greek rebels led by Staikos Staikopoulos started a surprise attack on Palamidi Fortress.
 They took the fortress overnight, cleared out the chapel, and dedicated it to the Apostle Andreas, as the 30th was his feast day.
 Nafplio still celebrates Independence Day each year on November 30th with a special service in the chapel.